Department Vision, Mission & Values

 Mission: To advance health through innovation and excellence in pharmacy education, training, research, patient care and community service in diverse populations.

-The College of Pharmacy's Department of Clinical Sciences & Administration is headed by a Department Chair, who has oversight of faculty and staff members comprising the department's three administrative divisions.
+The College of Pharmacy's Department of Clinical Sciences & Administration is headed by a Department Chair, who has oversight of faculty and staff members comprising the department's two administrative divisions.
 Professor Kevin W. Garey, Pharm.D., M.S., FASHP, with Clinical Associate Professor Lynn Simpson, Pharm.D., serving as Department Vice Chair.